sandeepku-s/Calculator/README.md

 ```
 project-folder/
 ├── index.html            # Main HTML file.
 ├── Style.css             # Stylesheet for the calculator.
 ├── JavaScript.js         # JavaScript file for logic and interactivity.
 ├── calculator_icon.png   # Icon for the calculator header.
 └── My_display.png        # Screenshot of the calculator (add this to your repo).
 ```

 ---

 ## 🚀 Deployment

-This project can be deployed easily using platforms like [Netlify](https://www.netlify.com/) or [GitHub Pages](https://pages.github.com/).
+This project can be deployed easily using platforms like [GitHub Pages](https://pages.github.com/).
 To preview the live version, visit:

 ---

 ## 🌎 Live Demo
-Check out the live version here: [MyCalculator](https://sandycalculator.netlify.app)
+Check out the live version here: [MyCalculator](https://sandeepku-s.github.io/Simple-Calculator1/)

 ---